Vellih0r/learning/README.md

 #learningGit

-This was repository to learn get and github.
-Here I have a few python scripts(rock paper scissocs, find longest substring and primitive recomendation of a film depending on it`s rating).
+This was repository I created when I was started learn git and github.

+### Here I have some of python scripts I wrote

+pyGraphic -> programm to draw ASCII image inoto console or txt file.

+learn -> interesting exercisec from book "Groking Algoritms".

+homework -> some other exercises that I have done.

+web -> it`s folder with my portfolio web page that I wrote while learning in ATU Letterkenny.